 Finding the AU11.12 - Understand the use of transits of Venus (as proposed by Halley) to determine the size of the astronomical unit and thus the absolute size of the Solar System

 Finding the distance to the Sun from Earth is important as you can then measure the size of the solar system and its bodies.

 Since Aristarchus numerous astronomers attempted to measure the distance to the Sun.
 Most of them using the same or slightly different method of parallax as him.

 Jeremiah Horrocks was the first person to witness a transit of Venus in 1639.
 A transit is when one body moves in front of another, in this case the planet Venus moved across the face of the Sun.
-He arrived at a figure of 60% of the correct amount.
-This observation has often been referred to as the borth of modern astronomy in Britain.
+He measured a distance that we now know was 60% of the correct amount.
+This observation has often been referred to as the both of modern astronomy in Britain.
 Other astronomers such as Cassini and Huygens realised measuring parallaxes of Venus and Mars would work well and they improved on the accuracy of the measurement.

-Accurate results can be made using transits by multiple observers recording their precise location and exact paths timings of durations of the event esecially ingress and egress points.
+Accurate results can be made using transits by multiple observers recording their precise location and exact paths timings of durations of the event especially ingress and egress points (the moments a body starts and ends its transit).
 With this information astronomers were able to arrive at a good measurement of the astronomical unit.
-Today with advanced observing and radar equipment including space probes this is known to precise measurements.
+Today with advanced observing and radar equipment including space probes this is known precisely.